chiara620/chiara620/README.md

-- 👋 Hi, I’m (I think therefore I am)
+- 👋 Hi, I am (Socrates said)
-- 👀 I’m interested in existing
+- 👀 I’m interested in being alive
-- 🌱 I’m currently learning being alive
+- 🌱 I’m currently learning how to
 - 💞️ I’m not looking to collaborate
 - 📫 Please don't reach me

 - ⚡ Fun fact: grain 🌾 has more DNA 🧬 than humans 🤸🏿‍♀️